What is floodplain harvesting?

 After one year has passed from the date your licence was issued, you are only authorised to solely use your secondary measurement device if your primary measurement device is faulty.
 In this circumstance you must lodge an S91i using the S91i self-reporting form.

-You can find a list of secondary metering devices suitable for floodplain harvesting here.
+Find a list of secondary metering devices suitable for floodplain harvesting.

 Nominating a floodplain harvesting event